Financial Services

 Vendor Concentration

 A small number of AI vendors serve most NZ banks and insurers.
 If ANZ NZ, BNZ, Westpac NZ, ASB, and Kiwibank all depend on the same provider, one vendor failure impacts the entire system.
-The RBNZ considers this a material stability concern.
+The RBNZ considers this a material stability concern requiring active board oversight.

 What We Deliver

 We do not sell frameworks off the shelf.
-We build governance programmes tailored to how your institution actually uses AI, mapped against the regulatory expectations that actually apply to you.
+We build governance programmes tailored to how your institution actually uses AI, mapped against the regulatory expectations that actually apply to New Zealand financial services organisations.

 AI Inventory and Exposure Mapping

 Most institutions do not have a complete picture of where AI is deployed.
-We catalogue every AI system, model, and vendor.
-We map each one to FMA, RBNZ, and Privacy Act obligations.
-You get a clear view of your actual regulatory exposure.
+We catalogue every AI system, model, and vendor relationship.
+We map each one to FMA, RBNZ, Privacy Act 2020, and AML/CFT obligations.
+Your team gets a clear view of actual regulatory exposure.

 Governance Programme Design